MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-RemoteMailbox.md

 ```

 ### -ModeratedBy
-!!!
-Exchange Server 2010

-The ModeratedBy parameter specifies the users responsible for moderating the messages sent to this mail user and its associated mailbox in the service.
-To designate more than one user, separate the users with commas.

-This parameter is required if you set the ModerationEnabled parameter to $true.
-If you leave this parameter blank and there is a user already specified as the manager of this mail user, the ModeratedBy parameter is automatically set by the ManagedBy parameter of the mail user.
-Otherwise, an error is returned.

-!!!
-Exchange Server 2013

-The ModeratedBy parameter specifies the users responsible for moderating the messages sent to this mail user and its associated mailbox in the service.
-To designate more than one user, separate the users with commas.

-This parameter is required if you set the ModerationEnabled parameter to $true.

-!!!
-Exchange Server 2016

 The ModeratedBy parameter specifies one or more moderators for this recipient.
 A moderator approves messages sent to the recipient before the messages are delivered.
 A moderator must be a mailbox, mail user, or mail contact in your organization.
 You can use any value that uniquely identifies the moderator.

 For example: